gwdg/rOCCI-server/README.md

 If you want to change the actual deployment within OpenNebula you can change the OpenNebula templates in the files in `etc/backend/opennebula/one_templates`.

+Templates registered within OpenNebula will be made available by rOCCI as OS templates.
+To properly use these templates ensure that the permissions are set correctly.
+If the templates are only used by the owner of the template, the permission must be `400` or `u--`for the user.
+If the templates should be used by users from the same group, the permissions must at least be `440` or `uu-` for both user and group.
+If you want to combine OS templates with resource templates, you must ensure that rOCCI can modify the resource templates.
+Thus the permissions must be `600` or `um-` for the user or `660` or `um-` for both user and group.

-To configure OpenNebula resource templates (e.g. small, medium, large, ...) change the files in etc/backend/opennebula/templates .
+To configure resource templates (e.g. small, medium, large, ...) change the files in `etc/backend/opennebula/templates`.

 For the OpenNebula backend a special server user is required in OpenNebula.
 To create a user named occi run the following command in your OpenNebula environment (replace $RANDOM with a secure password!):